h-machado/oxypool/README.md

 ## Disclaimer
 This software distributes a given percentage of your earnings at the account configured through the voters of that account, based on their weight.

-Feature requests, or problems, please just open an issue or push request.
+Feature requests, or problems, please just open an issue or create a pull request.